 Revenues gained from corporate franchise tax collections go to the general fund.
 For example, the Minnesota Management and Budget office estimated that in February 2015, corporate franchise tax collections totaled approximately $1.32 billion for fiscal year 2015.
 The Minnesota Management and Budget office also estimated that 2016's corporate franchise tax collection would amount to approximately $1.3 billion.

-Revenues for Federal Franchise Tax Are Volatile
+Revenues for Franchise Taxes Are Volatile

 For example, in 2007, which was considered an expansion year, revenues were 1.17 billion in the state of Minnesota.
-By 2010 during the recession, revenues had dropped to 663 million in the state of Minnesota.
+By 2010, during the recession, revenues had dropped to 663 million in the state of Minnesota.
 This is a reduction of 43 percent in just three years.
 Five years later, in 2012, revenues had recovered to 1.04 billion.
 This led to an increase in corporate franchise tax for the state of Minnesota of 57 percent.
 Such volatility makes it difficult for states to rely on corporate franchise tax as a steady source of revenue.

 A Minimum Tax Applies in Franchise Tax Law

-It works like this: corporations compute the taxes owed under the alternative minimum tax using a broad tax base — in other words, less generous depreciation rules — and calculates this rate against a similar calculation under a lower tax rate.
+It works like this: corporations compute the taxes owed under the alternative minimum tax using a broad tax base — in other words, less generous depreciation rules — and compare this rate against a similar calculation under a lower tax rate.
 If the alternative minimum tax, or AMT, results in a higher amount of tax to be paid, the corporation is obligated to pay the higher amount to the state as their share due.

 A Minimum Fee Applies to Most Entities

-All corporations, including S corporations and C corporations, as well as partnerships, and Limited Liability Corporations, must pay, in some states, a minimum fee in addition to the minimum tax.
+All corporations, including S corporations and C corporations as well as partnerships and LLCs, must pay, in some states, a minimum fee in addition to the minimum tax.
 This minimum fee is based on their property owned within the state, their sales, and their payroll.
-This fee is considered an add on fee.
+This fee is considered an add-on fee.
 In other words, it is “added on” to the taxes due and owing.